I love making things myself and so decided to make a fuzzy felt board for H so she could make her own scenes and get creative without any mess.

-The nice thing about making this from scratch yourself is you can choose the colours you want, and include objects your little one likes (mine loves doors and ducks).
+The nice thing about making this fuzzy felt board from scratch yourself is you can choose the colours you want, and include objects your little one likes (mine loves doors and ducks).
 I gave Toddler H the choice of colours for the doors and the second house.
 In future I plan to let her choose new car colours and make a few more designs: underwater and people, as well as one for learning numbers.

 However I haven’t needed to do this as the Home Bargains felt is very ‘sticky’.
 I did use some dark green for the trees from my Hobbycraft stash and it didn’t stuck as well it felt softer and is probably just a bit worn and soft opposed to sticky.

 Update: I have since tried the scourer trick to make felt stick together and it worked!